abdoukolley/abdoukolley/README.md

 From that course onwards, I started focusing particularly towards learning various coding languages, which led to the discovery that my long-term goal would to become a full-stack software engineer!

 ## 💻 Technical Skills
-- Python
+- Python (Django, Pygame, Matplotlib)
-- Javascript (React, Node.js, Express, Redux)
+- Javascript (React, Typescript, Node.js, Express, Redux)
 - HTML
 - CSS
 - Docker
 - Kubernetes
 - Terraform
-- Azure
+- Azure (Azure DevOps)
 - SQL (PostgreSQL)
+- Linux
+- Git

+My skill set lays more towards front-end develpoment, so my plan is to strengthen my back-end skills to push me to my goal of becoming a full-stack software engineer.
+My next step is to to learn Next.js and further develop my skills with Typescript to make me extremly strong when it comes to using Javascript.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...